Apollo

 • Convenience: The best regional campsites reside alongside breathtakingly beautiful natural attractions.
 Just whip open your curtains in the morning to soak up those staggering views.

-• Self-catering: Every reputable motorhome hire company kits their vehicles out with a kitchen—at the very minimum, you’ll get a gas cooker, fridge, benchtop, and sink.
+• Self-catering: Every reputable RV rental company kits their vehicles out with a kitchen—at the very minimum, you’ll usually get a gas cooker, fridge, countertop, and sink.
 Enjoy impromptu picnics with amazing views and save cash by not eating out.

 • Freedom: Conventional travel means planning your itinerary and reserving hotels before you go.
 But with a camper, you set your own schedule.
 That kind of flexibility is priceless.